 - To find out more about recognizing fraudulent cheques and money orders, click here.

 A cheque or money order is a payment agreement made between a buyer and seller.
 The bank processes the payment but they are not involved in the agreement.
 You are responsible for the items you deposit in your bank account.
 If the item is returned as fraudulent, you, as the depositor, are liable for the full amount.
-So if you're in doubt, or if the situation seems fishy in any way, find another buyer.
+If you are in doubt, or if the situation seems unusual in any way, find another buyer.